S4NKALP/dotfiles/README.md

 ## Troubleshooting
 * **Weather module is showing wrong values**

-Yes the values are in my city "Mexico City" you need to edit ~/.config/bspwm/scripts/WeatherMini to set your city In line 3 you will find this line weather=$(curl -s wttr.in/**Mexico**?format=3) You need to write your city, or postal code, please refer to the [wttr.in Help](https://wttr.in/:help)
+Yes the values are in my city "Kohalpur" you need to edit ~/.config/bspwm/scripts/WeatherMini to set your city In line 3 you will find this line weather=$(curl -s wttr.in/**Kohalpur**?format=3) You need to write your city, or postal code, please refer to the [wttr.in Help](https://wttr.in/:help)

 For the eww widget in z0mbi3 rice you need to edit ~/.config/bspwm/scripts/weather in line 12 you need to change the name of your city, you can get it from [openweathermap](https://openweathermap.org/)